 How can I manage bottom dysphoria daily?

-What are ways to alleviate bottom dysphoria?
+What are the best ways to alleviate bottom dysphoria without surgery?

-What should I know about testosterone therapy?
+What should I know before starting testosterone therapy?

-What if my period returns on testosterone?
+What if my period returns while on testosterone?

-Products That Can Help 💜
+Products That Help with Dysphoria 💜